Theophilos the Indian

-Originally from Socotra or the island of Divus which could be the Maldive Islands in the Indian Ocean, or an island near the mouth of the Indus.
-He came to the court of Constantine I as a young man and was ordained a deacon under the Arian bishop Eusebius of Nicomedia.
+He came from an island in the Indian Ocean, which has been identified as Socotra, the island Divus which could be the Maldive Islands, or an island at the mouth of the Indus.
+Theophilos came to the court of Constantine I as a young man and was ordained a deacon under the Arian bishop Eusebius of Nicomedia.
 He was later exiled because Constantius believed him to be a supporter of Constantius' rebellious cousin Gallus.
 Famed for his ability as a healer, Theophilus was later recalled to court to heal Constantius' wife, the empress Eusebia, which he is reputed to have done successfully.
 He was exiled again for his support of the disfavored theologian Aëtius whose Anomoean doctrine was an offshoot of Arianism.